kevincrane/distsys-f13/hw4_clustering/Readme.md

 make
 make install
 ```
 and hunt for mpi.jar (./ompi/mpi/java/java/mpi.jar).
-I put this file in this repo to make life easier, so hopefully nothing ever breaks.
+I put the file in this repo to make life easier, so hopefully nothing ever breaks.

 To compile from root directory (the one with *Makefile*):